Pleistocene wolf: Coat colour

 Domestic dogs exhibit diverse coat colours and patterns.
 In many mammals, different colour patterns are the result of the regulation of the Agouti gene, which can cause hair follicles to switch from making black or brown pigments to yellow or nearly white pigments.
 The most common coat pattern found in modern wolves is agouti, in which the upperside of the body has banded hairs and the underside exhibits lighter shading.
 The colour yellow is dominant to the colour black and is found in dogs across much of the world and the dingo in Australia.

 In 2021, a study of whole genome sequences taken from dogs and wolves focused on the genetic relationships between them based on coat colour.
 The study found that most dog colour haplotypes were similar to most wolf haplotypes, however dominant yellow in dogs was closely related to white in arctic wolves from North America.
 This result suggests a common origin for dominant yellow in dogs and white in wolves but without recent gene flow, because this clade was found to be basal to the golden jackal and genetically distinct from all other canids.
 The most recent common ancestor of the golden jackal and the wolf lineage dates back to 2 million YBP.
 The study proposes that 35,000 YBP there was genetic introgression into the Late Pleistocene grey wolf from a ghost population of an extinct canid which had diverged from the grey wolf lineage over 2 million YBP.
 This colour diversity could be found 35,000 YBP in wolves and 9,500 YBP in dogs.
 A closely related haplotype exists among those wolves of Tibet which possess yellow shading in their coats.
 The study explains the colour relationships between modern dogs and wolves, white wolves from North America, yellow dogs, and yellowish wolves from Tibet.
 The study concludes that during the Late Pleistocene, natural selection laid the genetic foundation for modern coat colour diversity in dogs and wolves.

 Diet

 Isotopic bone collagen analysis of the specimens indicated that Pleistocene wolves ate horse, bison, woodland muskox, and mammoth — i.e., Pleistocene megafauna.
 This supports the conclusion that they were capable of killing and dismembering large prey.
 Compared with the extant grey wolves, the Pleistocene wolf was hypercarnivorous, with a craniodental morphology more capable of capturing, dismembering, and consuming the bones of very large mega-herbivores.
 When their prey disappeared, this wolf did as well, resulting in a significant loss of phenotypic and genetic diversity within the species.

 Habitat

-Based on the morphological and genetic evidence, the Pleistocene wolf's distribution was across the northern Holarctic.
+Based on the morphological and genetic evidence, Wolves were distributed across the northern Holarctic during the Late Pleistocene.